-Slack IPO: The Stock Market Rolling Out Its Welcome Mat Over Recent Listings
+Slack IPO?
+Not Quite, But the Market Is Rolling Out Its Welcome Mat Over Recent Tech Listings

 After a sluggish spring, technology companies braving stock offerings in the public market are finding a warmer reception this month.
 The biggest test will come later this week, when Slack Technologies is expected to start trading through a direct offering.

 Slack’s chat and collaboration platform has become a workplace tool in 600,000 organizations, 95,000 of which are paying customers.
-The company is expected to be valued between $16 billion and $17 billion when it lists on the New York Stock Exchange under the ticker WORK on Thursday.
+The company will list its shares Thursday on the New York Stock Exchange under the ticker WORK.
+Late Wednesday, the NYSE set Slack’s stock reference price, which may help determine where it starts trading, at $26 a share, valuing the company around $15.6 billion.

 Like Spotify, Slack will list its shares through the unusual route of a direct offering, bypassing the traditional IPO process, which involves hiring a team of investment banks as underwriters.

 But Slack is likely to be helped by a trio of companies that staged their own IPOs last week, only to see their stocks surge in the subsequent days.
 CrowdStrike, a cloud-security company that went public on June 12, is trading 123% above its $34 a share offering price.
 Freelance-marketplace Fiverr and pet-supplies e-tailer Chewy also debuted last week, with their stocks having risen 53% and 60%, respectively, from their offering prices.